Image

 Apply Now

 Apply early and secure your seat!
 There may be more applicants than there are admission seats allotted.
 It is best to apply earlier than later.
-As long as you have completed all the admission requirements or have an advisor-approved plan to complete ALL the admission requirements before the start of the fall term, then you may apply.
+If you have completed all the admission requirements or have a plan to complete all or almost all of the admission requirements before the start of the fall term, then you may apply.

 If you have questions, please email basabminfo@pierce.ctc.edu.